Happykiller/ODA_ODA/content/tuto/index.en.markdown

 > !Warning! : It is good to know that the Oda framework can be used in several ways

-- As a simple method library
+* As a simple method library
-- As a framework with minimal initiatization (i8n, notification, welcome message)
+* As a framework with minimal initiatization (i8n, notification, welcome message)
-- As a framework with an application initiatization (as before + elements specific to the application its i8n, its configuration, its styles, management routes and its class)
+* As a framework with an application initiatization (as before + elements specific to the application its i8n, its configuration, its styles, management routes and its class)
-- As a framework with an initiatization application completely supported by Oda (as before + setting up the scene, menu, theme)
+* As a framework with an initiatization application completely supported by Oda (as before + setting up the scene, menu, theme)

 > This tutorial aims to help you create an application from scratch.

 ## Scenario use as a simple library

-1. Create a bower.json file at the root of your project with content:
+* Create a bower.json file at the root of your project with content: {{code:bowerjson}}
-{{code:bowerjson}}

-2. With bower start the command:
+* With bower start the command:
   * To install bower (Web Client Dependency Manager): [ici](http://bower.io/#install-bower)
 {{code:bowerupdate}}

-3. Prerequisites:
+* Prerequisites:
   * Oda client is an extension of jQuery so it is necessary to import it too
 {{code:bowerlinkJquery}}

-4. The library is ready to be used
+* The library is ready to be used
   * In the header of your source html:
 {{code:bowerlinkOda}}

-5. Scope usable
+* Scope usable
   * Oda client being contextless, only static methods will be usable, typically as `$.Oda.Tooling`

-> ex: $.Oda.Tooling.getLangBrowser();
+* Example: $.Oda.Tooling.getLangBrowser();

 ## Customer deployment scenario with minimal initialization, application, application fully supported by Oda

-1. Create a `bower.json` file at the root of your project with content:
+* Create a `bower.json` file at the root of your project with content:
 {{code:bowerjson}}

-2. With bower start the command:
+* With bower start the command:
   * To install bower (Web Client Dependency Manager): [ici](http://bower.io/#install-bower)
 {{code:bowerupdate}}

-3. To help create the project, Oda makes available Gulp scripts, so it will be necessary to install NodeJs.
+* To help create the project, Oda makes available Gulp scripts, so it will be necessary to install NodeJs.
   * To install Node Js (run javascript on the machine, and dependency manager): [here] (https://nodejs.org/en/)

-4. Import necessary dependencies to the deployment scripts
+* Import necessary dependencies to the deployment scripts
   * Go to `<bower_components> / Oda / deploy /`
-* Run command to install all dependencies
+  * Run command to install all dependencies {{code:npmUpdate}}
-{{code:npmUpdate}}

-5. Deployment script to be executed according to your needs code:npmDeployMini:begin
+* Deployment script to be executed according to your needs code:npmDeployMini:begin
 ```
 npm run deploy-mini